 - ‘Only invest what you could afford to lose without that loss having any effect on your daily life in the foreseeable future’.

 - Do not try to predict the economy.
-Great many personalities have failed.
+A great many personalities have failed.
 Predicting the economy is futile.

-- Large profits can be made in stock market.
-Large losses can be made in stock market.
+- Large profits can be made in the stock market.
+Large losses can be made in the stock market.

 - ‘If you want to avoid a single stock, it would be the hottest stock in the hottest industry’.
 Boring stocks gives the best results.

-Further, in this book, Peter lynch also describes about 6 types of stocks which are found in any market.
-I have also written a post about the different type and you can read more about it here: Six Different Types of Stock in Indian Market according to Peter Lynch.
+Further, Peter Lynch has also described six types of stocks that are found in the stock market and which can help you to judge and pick the stocks better.
+We have also written another article on the different types of stocks by Peter Lynch that you can read here: Six Different Types of Stock in Indian Market according to Peter Lynch.

-Overall, ONE UP ON WALL STREET by Peter Lynch is a must read book for all the stock market beginner investors.
-Peter Lynch’s thesis in the book is simple, logical, pragmatic and easily replicable.
-All the common investors can get great benefits by reading this book.
+In this article, we looked into the One Up on Wall Street Book Review.
+If you see the book as a whole, ONE UP ON WALL STREET by Peter Lynch is a must-read book, especially for all the stock market beginners.
+Peter Lynch’s strategies in the book are quite simple, logical, pragmatic, and easily replicable.
+Newbie investors can get great benefits by reading this book.